gitFuKaiqun/DDOT_Visual/README.md

 * D3.js, Highcharts

 ### Map Timeline
-Front end UI is inspired from [Christchurch 2010 Timeline](http://bl.ocks.org/tnightingale/4718717).
+Front end UI is inspired by [Christchurch 2010 Timeline](http://bl.ocks.org/tnightingale/4718717).
 [leaflet](http://leafletjs.com/) is used for map display and [D3.js](http://d3js.org/) is used for timeline and data points display.

 Screenshot: